eatarecipe/eatarecipe.github.io/recipes/lemon-cake.md

 3. In an electric stand mixer, beat the butter and the sugar for a minute or two until well combined and fluffy.
 You'll want to use the whisk attachment instead of a flat paddle.
 While beating, add in the thickened milk miture and the lemon extract.
 Beat to combine and then scrape down the sides.
 Mixture will separate and look messy; keep beating!
 4. Continue beating until mixture comes together and is light and fluffy, about 7-8 minutes.
 Take a sample of frosting between your fingers; frosting is done when light and fluffy and sugar granules are dissolved.
 5. Mix in lemon zest.
+6. Optional: add yellow food coloring one drop at a time until frosting reaches desired color.

 ## notes
 * this cake is so light and spongey